mazenbeik1/CubeSurfer-Assets/README.md

       | ------------- | ------------- |
       |![InterAd1](https://github.com/mazenbeik1/CubeSurfer-Assets/assets/30291556/6e308895-9aff-4aa8-a30c-a7737c0de51c)  |  ![InterAd2](https://github.com/mazenbeik1/CubeSurfer-Assets/assets/30291556/c989aecd-430f-4f34-b0d8-47035984f6c8)|
   - Rewarded Ads for gameplay:
+    - In this example, the user will have the option to resume the game at level 2 if they decide to watch the advertisement.
+The game will start over at level one if they choose not to view the advertisement.
     - |   |  |
       | ------------- | ------------- |
       | ![NativeAds2](https://github.com/mazenbeik1/CubeSurfer-Assets/assets/30291556/eec755d0-6bbf-47fa-a486-dd73bfdc1fdd)| ![RewardedAd](https://github.com/mazenbeik1/CubeSurfer-Assets/assets/30291556/3b71a7d5-48a7-49f6-af3c-989de7b39d77)|